zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 meanDP = 129.19,stdevDP = 34.2783,number of sites = 5821431
 ```
 ### 3. Exclude sites with excessive coverage
-We excluded sites with coverage in excess of the mean + 5σ (>300 nt in our data set), as suggested by the GATK documentation (https://software.broadinstitute.org/gatk/guide/article?id=3225).
+We excluded sites with coverage in excess of the mean + 5σ (we only kept sites with coverage <301 nt in our data set), as suggested by the GATK documentation (https://software.broadinstitute.org/gatk/guide/article?id=3225).

 Usage example:
 $ cat filtered_variants.vcf | ./vcf_dp_filter.sh >filtered_variants2.vcf